Last Updated on September 13, 2022 by Wandering our World

 Another iconic Jamaican dish worth trying is jerk chicken or pork.
 This type of cooking is native to Jamaica and the spicy cooking style may have been invented by slaves who escaped into Jamaica’s wilderness and invented it as they cooked over wood fires.

 For something sweet, try Grater cake – a delicious cake made from grated coconut!
 As for what to drink, Jamaica’s very-own Red Stripe lager is popular on the island (and around the world).
-Rum cocktails are also made up and down the island with a variety of fresh fruit.
+Rum cocktails are also made up and down the island with a variety of fresh fruit – yum!

-Dominican Republic vs Jamaica: Which should you choose?
+Dominican Republic vs Jamaica: Which Is The Better Choice?

 Both countries have great beaches, and a stunning interior with hiking and walking opportunities.
 However if you want a holiday that is more resort focused, then the Dominican Republic will probably provide the best value for money.